ZhihanWei/Matched-Time-Splitting-3D/README.md

 • xl,xr,yl,yr,zl,zr: leftmost and rightmost domains for x-, y-, z- directions, refer to line 64-79 in "main.cpp" for details for different surface.

 • nx,ny,nz: numbers of nodes in x-, y-, z- directions.
-Due to the limitation of one-direction jump approximation, can only be 20, 40, 80, 160.

 • t_start: strating time, usually set to be 0.